krebeDev/taxform/README.md

 # Tax Resource Form

 The form enables users to create and edit tax resources. <br />
-I didn't get to use the optional rest-hoook package however. <br />
+I didn't get to use the optional rest-hook package however. <br />
 The output is logged to the browser console.

 I've made an assumption on the rate field. <br />